In case you didn’t already hear the news, the new Gutenberg Editor is now available as a public BETA plugin on the WordPress.org plugin directory.

 Then, at the end, I’ll give you some suggestions for how you can play around with Gutenberg yourself without needing to install it on a production site or set up a local development site.

 All in all, I think Gutenberg is a nice editing experience for casual users, but I don’t think it’s going to make your life any easier if you’re a power user.
 In fact, it might even make things more difficult.
+If you need something advanced and ready for a production site you can check our Divi review, or Oxygen Builder.

 How Does the Gutenberg Editor Work?